 Across from the bench, I have a clock hanging on the wall between the kitchen and family.
 A friend of mine had one, and I loved it so much I bought one.
-I bought it at Pottery Barn a couple years ago.
-It’s awesome because it’s double sided – you can read the time from the couch or kitchen!
+I bought it at Pottery Barn a couple of years ago.
+It’s awesome because it’s double-sided – you can read the time from the couch or kitchen!

 I always decorate my fireplace with complete symmetry.
 I just can’t help myself.